 Map of the San Diego airport showing the location of the three lounges.
 Notice the unfortunate lack of lounges over in Terminal 1…

 All San Diego airport lounges are located in Terminal 2.
-There are no lounges in Terminal 1 (yet), which is unfortunate considering that it’s the home of Southwest (the airline with the highest number of arrivals and departures at SAN).
+There are no lounges in Terminal 1 (yet), but that will be changing by late 2025 (which is when the first phase of the all new T1 will open).

 1. United Club